pajorn/arduino-cube-renderer/README.md

 ## The maths
 An interactive Desmos 3D graph representing the following can be found at https://www.desmos.com/3d/yttht7z51h

-### The axis
+### The axes
 When looking at the world from a top down view, it appears exactly as a normal 2D graph would.
-The X- and Y-axes represented in this manner.
+The X- and Y-axes are represented in this manner.
 The Z-axis extends the graph to 3D, adding height.

 ### Projecting a point in the world to the screen
 Initially, this was made without the ability to look around (no view angles).
 The XZ-plane was defined to be the plane in which the screen lies.
-A 3D vector, v, describes the position of the camera.
+A 3D vector, `v`, describes the position of the camera.
 Another vector describes the focal point of the camera.
 It is obtained by subtracting the focal distance from the y value of the position vector.
-From this, a line between the camera position v and a point in the world p can be stepped along using a parameter t, as follows (apologies for the maths formatting):
+From this, a line between the camera position `v` and a point in the world `p` can be stepped along using a parameter `t` to obtain `p'`, as follows (apologies for the maths formatting):

 `p' = p + (f-p)t`

-However, we would like to the value of t such that p' is on the XZ-plane.
+However, we would like to obtain the value of `t`such that `p'` is on the XZ-plane.
 This occurs when its y-value equals 0.
-Putting this information into the equation and using the y-components of the vectors allows us to solve for t, as follows:
+Putting this information into the equation and using the y-components of the vectors allows us to solve for `t`, as follows:

 `p'.y = p.y + (f.y-p.y)t`

+`0 = p.y + (f.y-p.y)t`

 `-p.y = (f.y-p.y)t`